slok/coredns-yaegi/README.md

 - Ability to measure using CoreDNS plugins Prometheus.
 - Plugin must be on a single file.
 - Configurable from a local file or to download from an HTTP endpoint (e.g public repo or public/private gist).
+- Can load multiple plugins from different files at the same time in a specific order.

 ## Use cases